Rocketmakers/armstrong/readme.md

 #### Grid - Fixed on row and col

 Rows now take a height prop which supports either a number or the string 'auto'.
-Cols are the same but with a width property
+Cols are the same but with a width property.
+You can now also use XAML-style star widths/heights.
+For example a 2 col layout with `width='1*'` and a `width='2*'` would split into a 1 3rd 2 3rds ratio

 #### Grid - SingleColumnRow